+Shelter-In-Place Phone Message Hello this is Is this the residence at (telephone number) ?

+To help us understand your immediate needs, we need to know:

+How many naanla are at VOUR location now?

+Adults

-Shelter-In-Place Phone Message Hello, this is Is this the residence at (telephone number) ? is responding to a (potential) emergency at For your safety, it is extremely important that you, and those with you, stay indoors until the potential hazard no longer exists, or you are advised to evacuate To help us understand your immediate needs, we need to know: How many people are at your location now?
-Is there anyone in your household that you cannot contact to inform them of the situation and advise them to get in doors or stay out of the area? ☐ Yes ☐ No IF YES Whom?
+Is there anyone in your household that you cannot contact to inform them of the situation and advise them to get in doors or stay out of the area?

+IF YES Whom?

 Location of the person(s) We will send someone to find them as soon as possible.

-Do you have children in school at this time? ☐ Yes ☐ No
+Do you have children in school at this time?

+IF YES

-IF YES What school?
-Children's names We will contact the school to ensure the safety of your children.
+What school?
+Children's names

+We will contact the school to ensure the safety of your children.
 Buses will be directed to leave the area immediately.
-If school is in session, your children will be redirected to the reception centre by their regular bus driver when the school day is over.
-Do you h ave the "Shelter-in-Place" instructions previously provided to you by(company name)? □ Yes □ No IF YES Please follow the Shelter-in-Place instructions located inside the resident pamphlet.
-IF NO Verbally walk the resident through the Shelter-in-Place instructions on the next page.
-Do you u nderstand what I have told you?
-Is there a in alternate number we can contact you at?
-If you hav ve any urgent questions, please contact (company name) at (telephone number) .
-Thank yo u for your cooperation.
+If school is in session, your children will be redirected to the reception centre by their regular bus driver when the school day is over

+Do you have the "Shelter-in-Place" instructions previously provided to you by (company name)

+Please follow the Shelter-in-Place instructions located inside the resident pamphlet.

+Verbally walk the resident through the Shelter-in-Place instructions on the next page.

+Do you understand what I have told you?

+Is there an alternate number we can contact you at?

+If you have any urgent questions, please contact (company name) at (telephone number) Thank you for your cooperation.

 (Pass on all information regarding this call to the Public Safety Group Supervisor immediately)